-The Appendix Schedule 1 must be signed by all players and officials from the touring party who are 18 and over.
+In the Appendix Schedule 1 all members of the touring party must be named, all players and officials from the touring party who are 18 and over must also sign the schedule.
 This does not include parents or players who are under 18 – in this instance the coach and officials from the visiting team must sign on behalf of the players.

 Send your fully completed application to the Middlesex Rugby County Office for endorsement.
 Please note it is important to keep a hard copy.

 Middlesex Rugby will check that your form is fully and correctly completed and once endorsed will provide approval.